benarnav/arrivals-board/common/README.md

 ## Correctness

-`tests/test_gtfsrt.py` covers the wire primitives (varints, every wire type, chunk boundaries, truncation, extension skipping, translation selection) and compares the decoder with Google's `gtfs-realtime-bindings` on captured feeds through `fixtures/snapshots.json`.
+The decoder was compared with Google's `gtfs-realtime-bindings` on every feed captured during
-Beyond the committed fixtures, the decoder was checked against Google's library on every MTA feed (8 feeds, up to 138 KB and 3,717 stop rows), the WMATA feed (2,591 rows), the BART feed and the full 450 KB MTA alerts feed (181 alerts): identical output on all of them.
-The snapshot tests also pass under the MicroPython unix port, which shares CircuitPython's interpreter design.
+development: all eight MTA trip feeds (up to 138 KB and 3,717 stop rows), the WMATA feed (2,591 rows), the BART feed and the full 450 KB MTA alerts feed (181 alerts), each with several route and stop filters.
+Output was identical on all of them.
+Corrupted and truncated feeds (2,200 fuzz cases) only ever raise ValueError.
+The same checks pass under the MicroPython unix port, which shares CircuitPython's interpreter design.